hjbhu6/yvertx/core_manual_yeti.md

 ## Messages that require authorisation

 The bridge can also refuse to let certain messages through if the user is not authorised.

 To enable this you need to make sure an instance of the `vertx.auth-mgr` module is available on the event bus.
 (Please see the modules manual for a full description of modules).

+To sepcify the the bus-address of the auth-mgr and the authentication-timeout use the the AuthTimeout and AuthAddress option respectively

+    yvertx.bridgeSockJS
+        sockJSServer
+        [AuthAddress "basicauthenticatiomgr",
+         AuthTimeout 5 * 60 * 1000]
+        config
+        inboundPermitted
+        outbaundPermitted;

 To tell the bridge that certain messages require authorisation before being passed, you add the field `requires_auth` with the value of `true` in the match.
 The default value is `false`.
 For example, the following match:

     {
-      address : 'demo.persistor',
+        address = 'demo.persistor',
-      match : {
+        match = {
-        action : 'find',
+            action = 'find',
-        collection : 'albums'
+            collection = 'albums'
         },
-      requires_auth: true
+        requires_auth= true,
+        for_json = E(),
     }

 This tells the bridge that any messages to save orders in the `orders` collection, will only be passed if the user is successful authenticated (i.e. logged in ok) first.

 When a message is sent from the client that requires authorisation, the client must pass a field `sessionID` with the message that contains the unique session ID that they obtained when they logged in with the `auth-mgr`.

 When the bridge receives such a message, it will send a message to the `auth-mgr` to see if the session is authorised for that message.
 If the session is authorised the bridge will cache the authorisation for a certain amount of time (five minutes by default)

 # File System